 The Seward Community Foundation uses proceeds from its growing permanent endowment to award yearly grants to worthwhile programs in the Seward/Moose Pass area.
 These grants are intended to support organizations and programs in our community that serve the needs of people in such areas as health, education, human services, arts and culture, youth, and community development.

-If you are a current SCF grantee and need to complete a grant report, please note that these reports are within the same online grant system that you used to apply.
-If you have questions about the online system, contact ACF Senior Program Associate, Mariko Sarafin, at firstname.lastname@example.org or call her 907-249-6609.
+If you are a current SCF grantee and need to complete a grant report, please note that these reports are within the same online grants system that you used to apply.
+If you have questions regarding the online grants system, please contact The Alaska Community Foundation’s Affiliate Program Officer, Shawn Rivera, at email@example.com or call 907-274-6708.

-2017 SCF Competitive Grant Program is currently accepting applications.
+2017 SCF Competitive Grant Program is not currently accepting applications.

 The 2017 SCF grant program is now open from January 1st, 2017 with a deadline for applications on March 1st, 2017 by 5pm.